ctp-eos/ctp-sci/CTP Energy: The New Definitive Post-quantum Reality Model.md

 - **Vedic Akasha or Prana**
 - **Field of Consciousness in Eastern metaphysics**
 - **Tesla's “ether of light” or radiant energy fields**
+- C-domain redefines the long theorized *'aether'*.
+(Repo notes: provide article on this topic)

 ---